MappingDragon/valerian-portfolio/docs/work_samples/bigfishgames.md

 When transitioning from Confluence to Docusaurus for documentation presentation, the team faced a major challenge: Doxygen has no native support for generating SDK documentation in Markdown.
 Since we needed to generate SDK references for Unity, Android, and iOS SDKs, finding a workaround was critical.

-Shifting to a different documentation tool wasn’t an option, so I took the lead in developing a custom pipeline that processed Doxygen’s HTML output, stripping unnecessary generative tags, replacing viable HTML tags with Markdown equivalents, and fixing broken hyperlinks caused by the format change.
+Shifting to a different SDK documentation tool wasn’t an option, so I took the lead in developing a custom pipeline that processed Doxygen’s HTML output, stripping unnecessary generative tags, replacing viable HTML tags with Markdown equivalents, and fixing broken hyperlinks caused by the format change.

 Beyond just conversion, I automated the entire documentation generation process for new SDK releases, ensuring each update seamlessly passed through the pipeline to produce Markdown files for GitHub and Docusaurus hosting.
 This effort maximized Docusaurus' capabilities, giving us greater control over the presentation and organization of our SDK references.

+## Documentation at Big Fish Games

+At Big Fish Games, I played a key role in developing comprehensive documentation that served developers, stakeholders, and end-users, ensuring clarity, accessibility, and efficiency in understanding key systems and processes.
+My work focused on technical accuracy, content strategy, and automation, making documentation a seamless part of the development workflow.

+For developers, I authored detailed SDK and API documentation, integration guides, and troubleshooting resources.
+These materials streamlined onboarding and implementation, reducing friction and improving developer adoption.

+For stakeholders, I created high-level documentation that communicated technical capabilities and system workflows in an accessible, non-technical manner.
+These materials helped product managers, leadership teams, and external partners make informed decisions about integrations, features, and technical roadmaps.

+For end-users, I developed help articles, UI walkthroughs, and FAQs, ensuring an intuitive user experience.
+By collaborating with UX designers and customer support teams, I identified pain points and refined content to address common challenges, ultimately improving user engagement and reducing support overhead.

+Through my work at Big Fish Games, I demonstrated my ability to bridge the gap between technical and non-technical audiences, ensuring that documentation was not just an afterthought, but a vital tool for efficiency, clarity, and product success.

 ---